VertigoRay/VertigoRay.github.io/_posts/2018-07-15-management-and-self-regulation.md

 # Communication

-> How important is communication in this process and what helps/impedes it?

 The ability to communicate effectively is one of the most important skills you can hone.
 I recently *was forced* to read *[Crucial Conversations](https://amzn.to/2uAsgOZ)* by my job.
 It wasn't something against me personally, we read it as a team and did several group discussions about the topics in the book.